Randomization and ambiguity perception: Foundations

 We are now ready to state our identification result.
-For each vNM function $u$ representing the restriction of a costly ambiguity perception preference $\wpr$ to $\lott(X)$, define $c^\star_{\wpr, u} \colon \bK \to [0, \infty]$ by
+For each vNM function $u$ representing the restriction of a costly ambiguity perception preference $\wpr$ to $\Dirac[\lott(X)]$, define $c^\star_{\wpr, u} \colon \bK \to [0, \infty]$ by

 where for each $P \in \lott(\cF)$, let $\bar P \in \lott(X)$ be such that $\Dirac[\bar P] \ipr P$.
-Given any extended real-valued function $\gamma$, let $\dom \gamma$ be the inverse image of $[-\infty, \infty)$ under $\gamma$.
-The next theorem shows four important properties of canonical cost structures: \begin{enumerate*} \item every costly ambiguity perception preference has a canonical representation; \item the smallest and largest sets of perceptions exist; \item the cost function is unique given a vNM function and a set of perceptions; \item the unique cost function can be recovered from observable data. \end{enumerate*}
+A subset of $\bK$ is \emph{$\supseteq$-increasing} if it contains all the supersets in $\bK$ of its members.
+For each subset $\bM$ of $\bK$, denote by $\bM^\uparrow$ the smallest $\supseteq$-increasing subset of $\bK$ that includes $\bM$.
+The next theorem shows four important properties of convex cost structures: \begin{enumerate*} \item every costly ambiguity perception preference has a convex representation; \item the smallest and largest feasible sets of perceptions exist; \item the cost function is unique given a vNM function and a feasible set; \item the unique cost function can be recovered from observable data. \end{enumerate*}